-- Under bailment, the transferor of assets is called bailor and the receiver is called bailee on the other hand, in consignment the transferor is called consignor and the receiver is called consignee.
+- Under bailment, the transferor of assets is called bailor, and the receiver is called bailee; on the other hand, in consignment, the transferor is called the consignor, and the receiver is called the consignee.

-- The assets transferred under bailment are for temporary purpose but in case of consignment, the assets might have converted into permanent possession of consignee in case the assets are sold.
+- The assets transferred under bailment are for a temporary purpose.
+However, in the case of consignment, the assets might have converted into permanent possession of the consignee in case the assets are sold.

-This has been a guide to what is Bailment and its meaning.
-Here we discuss types and examples of bailment contract along with its features and essentials.
+This article has been a guide to what is Bailment and its meaning.
+Here we discuss types and examples of bailment contracts along with its features and essentials.
 You can learn more about finance from the following articles –